-In her 29th year overall at CU, Barry oversees the sports of men's and women's basketball, women's golf, soccer and volleyball.
+In her 32nd year overall at CU, Barry's duties included the oversight of men's and women's basketball, women's golf, soccer and volleyball.
 She also supervises several Student Services arms of the department including sports medicine, strength & conditioning, academics and student wellness.

-She began this chapter in her illustrious career on April 1, 2005, just one month after completing a storied 22-year coaching career (1983-05).
+Barry, 60, began the administrative chapter of her illustrious career as the associate athletic director for student services on April 1, 2005, just one month after completing a storied 22-year coaching career (1983-05).
 Barry retired having coached the most games, matches or tournaments (669) and the sixth most seasons of any sport in Colorado athletic history.
 Her 427 victories are also the most by any coach at the school.

 Barry took over a regionally successful program from one of her would-be mentors, the late Russell "Sox" Walseth, as former athletic director Eddie Crowder hired her as the fifth head coach in CU women's basketball history on April 12, 1983.
 But her charge was to lead the then-Lady Buffs into the Big Eight Conference, which officially started league play her rookie season as coach and was considered the next level from the old Intermountain Conference in which CU had competed in since the sport attained varsity status in 1974.

 Barry's pedigree, a four-year letterwinner at Kentucky and an 83-42 record in four seasons as head coach at Cincinnati convinced Crowder that she was the right woman for the job.
 Twenty-two years and four U.S. presidents later, a 427-242 record, 12 NCAA tournament appearances, including six times in the Sweet 16 and three times in the Elite Eight, 13 20-win seasons, four conference championships and assorted coach of the year honors for five different seasons has proved she was more than just the right person, she is a legend.